emichael/dslabs/README.md

-If you add fields to any student-visible classes (all classes in the `framework` package as well as `SearchState` and related classes), you should take care to ensure that `toString` prints the correct information and that the classes are cloned correctly and serialized to JSON correctly, if applicable.
-See `dslabs.framework.testing.utils.Cloning` and `dslabs.framework.testing.utils.Json` for more details.
+If you add fields to any student-visible classes (all classes in the `framework` package as well as `SearchState` and related classes), you should take care to ensure that `toString` prints the correct information and that the classes are cloned correctly.
+See `dslabs.framework.testing.utils.Cloning` for more details.
 Also see Lombok's `@ToString` annotation for more information about customizing its behavior.
 In particular, note that `transient` and `static` fields are ignored by default by all cloning, serialization, and `toString` methods.

 ## Acknowledgements